 - 1/2 teaspoon ground ginger

 - 1 turkey (12 to 14 pounds)

 - In a large saucepan, saute onions and garlic in 1/4 cup oil until tender.
 Stir in the ketchup, water, syrup, vinegar, molasses, mustard, Worcestershire sauce, celery seed, pepper flakes, 1 teaspoon pepper and ginger.
 Bring to a boil.
 Reduce heat; simmer, uncovered, for 30 minutes or until slightly thickened.
 Set aside 1-1/2 cups for serving.

 - Place turkey over drip pan; grill, covered, over indirect medium heat for 1 hour.
 Brush with some of the sauce mixture.
-Grill 1-1/2 to 2 hours longer or until a meat thermometer reads 180°, basting frequently with remaining sauce.
+Grill 1-1/2 to 2 hours longer or until a thermometer reads 180°, basting frequently with remaining sauce.
 Cover and let stand for 20 minutes before carving.
 Serve with reserved sauce.
 Yield: 12 servings (1-1/2 cups sauce).